kamil-nawrot/beCyclist/README.md

 If everything goes right, server will be working and listening on `localhost:8080`.

 User interface requires another server to run on.
+To make it work, first you need to move to the root directory of the Angular app, which is `src/main/webapp` and from there install all necessary dependencies by running:

+    > npm install

 Angular application can be build using tools provided by your IDE or Angular CLI command:

     > ng serve --open